bcss/RentACar-Contract/docs/ROLE_PERMISSIONS.md

-# RCCMS Role-Based Permissions System
+# KarāraOS Role-Based Permissions System

 ## Overview

-RCCMS implements a flexible role-based access control (RBAC) system with granular permission toggles.
+KarāraOS implements a flexible role-based access control (RBAC) system with granular permission toggles.
 This system balances simplicity with flexibility by providing 4 core roles, enhanced with 3 targeted permission toggles that allow administrators to grant additional capabilities to users as needed.

 ## Core Roles